matteo-cavallo/etna-ui/README.md

 ## Project

 This project is a React components library using TypeScript, Vite, Storybook, CSS Modules, ESLint, and with [Material Design Icons](https://material.io/resources/icons/) integrated.
 It is set up as a [pnpm](https://pnpm.io/) project for efficient package management.
-This template comes pre-configured with text, button, and alert components.

 ## Features